-I now add a muted yellow that has a slight diagonal line.
+I now add a muted yellow that has a slightly diagonal line.

-I can then paint a more broken colour effect very easily without having to go back to the palette.
+I can then paint a more broken colour effect very easily without going back to the palette.
 This produces a lovely muted tone with the acrylics, often more associated with Oils, as the colours mix in together ‘wet into wet’.

 This little mountain got lost in the painting process, so I’m quickly painting him back in and move a few dots of the blue down the piece.

-I move this colour with a few brush marks to the foreground of the piece, they are only little marks but are the finishing touches that bring this piece all together.
+I move this colour with a few brush marks to the foreground of the piece, they are only little marks but are the finishing touches that bring this piece altogether.

 The Final Piece